Nullspace-Colombia/unray-bridge/README.md

 ![Cartpole](https://github.com/Nullspace-Colombia/unray-bridge/assets/55969494/93e9492e-695b-4bef-ab32-8182e62bf40e)

 In Unreal Engine, go to the maps folder and start the Cartpole map.
-Once it is running, go to your terminal an inside the examples folder run:
+Once it is running, go to your terminal an inside the unray-bridge folder run:

 ```terminal
 python main_cartpole.py